MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 ### What interactions does a mentor have with their graduate

 * At least one 1-on-1 a week
-* pair programming with the graduate on learning material
+* Pair programming with the graduate on learning material from the jedi academy
+* Interactions when doing team work (pairing and mobbing)
-* discussions around reading & blog posts
+* Discussions around reading & blog posts

 ### What does a graduate work on